 Choosing between flexibility and support is similar to choosing between a durable and lightweight shoe.
 As you prioritize one, you sacrifice the other.

-A more high performance, flexible shoe is typically for advanced players who are in good shape, and less prone to injury.
-This type of player moves quickly on the tennis court and needs a shoe that can respond to their movements.
+A more high-performance, flexible shoe is typically for advanced players who are in good shape, and less prone to injury.
+This type of player moves quickly on the tennis court and needs a shoe that can respond to their movements fast.

 A good rule of thumb is, the more flexible you are, the more flexible your shoe can be.
 A shoe that is more flexible, however, will also usually have less support.